Summer Savings!

 After accounting for all your revenues, group your expenses into one of three categories:

 COGS are all the costs of making a product.
-For a service business, which do not make a physical product, COGS can include labor for employees performing the service.
+For a service business that doesn’t make a physical product, COGS can include labor for employees performing the service.
 For example, a hair stylist’s COGS would include the time spent styling hair.

 You'll group all the other costs of running your business as operating expenses.
 Non-operating expenses should be everything that's left.
 This will be the money you spend on things like taxes and interest.